Wine tasting natural wines is not very different from tasting conventional Pinot Noir.

 The colour may reflect this with more orange than purple hues.

 Be careful not to confuse a deliberate oxidative winemaking practice with oxidised or damaged wine.
-The oxidative process leads to a wine with a little less overt primary fruitiness, it does contribute majorly to the wine’s evolution of more complex secondary characters.
-It also produces a far more stable wine that continues to live and evolve rather than fall over in the glass.
+The oxidative process leads to a wine with a little less overt primary fruitiness.
+It also contributes majorly to the wine’s evolution of more complex secondary characters.
+It also produces a far more stable wine that continues to live and evolve in the bottle, rather than fall over in the glass.

 Taste